DanielContreras/Invaders/README.md

 # Space Invaders

 Space Invaders written in C++ using the SDL2 library.
 This game does not use any other game libraries or graphics libraries; SDL2 will do the majority of this work.
 As a result, we can compile and run the application cross-platform.
-At the moment the supported platforms are Windows and Linux, as long as you have the dependencies installed.
+However, at the moment the `CMakeLists.txt` supports Linux only, as long as you have the dependencies installed.

 ## Getting started